Newton Faulkner: Early life

 Faulkner is the second child of Sally and Keith Faulkner.
 He has an older brother, Toby Faulkner and a younger sister, Charlotte (Lottie) Faulkner.
 Faulkner attended the Hawthorns School in Bletchingley, Surrey.
 He began playing guitar at the age of 13 (after a few attempts at the drums and piano) and attended the Italia Conti Academy of Theatre Arts.
 He grew his trademark red dreadlocks at age 15.
-He then moved on to the Academy of Contemporary Music in Guildford in 2002, where he spent two years gaining both diploma and the higher diploma award under the tutelage of Eric Roche, amongst others.
+He then moved on to the Academy of Contemporary Music in Guildford in 2002, where he spent two years gaining both diploma and the higher diploma award under the tutelage of Eric Roche.

 His first band was a Green Day cover band, in which he played bass guitar.
 His experience on the stage grew as he formed 'Half A Guy', a funk rock group, with bandmates Matt Buchanan (credited in Newton's Hand Built by Robots tab book), Dave Elvy and Nicola Crawshaw.
 'Half A Guy' recorded two demo CDs and lasted two years before splitting.
 He then spent time recording and playing gigs under the name Newton Battenberg Faulkner, including the Lapagestock festival on 11 June 2005.